Skip to content

 When you want to view a different set of filters or return to an unfiltered view of all of your products, you can remove one filter at a time or all filters at once.

-To remove one filter, hover over it and click the trash can icon.
+To remove one filter, hover over it and click "Delete condition"

-To remove all selected filters, click on 'Clear Filters' at the bottom of the filters menu.
+To remove all selected filters, click on 'Clear all' at the top of the filters menu.

 What's next?